 Based on Land Rover’s Discovery platform, the new Jaguar E-Pace SUV will take on the likes of Audi Q3, BMW X1 and Mercedes-Benz GLA.

 It is the second Jaguar to feature front-wheel-drive layout.
-Adding to it, this small premium SUV will also be the first Jaguar model to be produced outside UK at the Magna Steyr’s plant in Austria.
+Adding to it, this small premium SUV is also be the first Jaguar model produced outside UK at the Magna Steyr’s plant in Austria.
 The E Pace measures 4.4 meters in length, which is similar to the Audi’s Q3.
 While the bold and large grille resembles the bigger sibling, the upright all-LED front lights seems sourced from the F-Type.

 |Minimum||Rs 32 lakh|